 - Make sure you know what services you’re getting.
 Find out exactly what’s included in the estimate.
 Are the walks and steps included?
 What about the cost of sand and salt?
 Will the company clear only after the storm, or during the snowfall as well?
 If the contractor has to come back, is there an additional charge?
 Ask if the company will remove heavy snow loads from a building roof top?
 Is there an additional charge?

 - Ask for references and check them out.

-- Check with BBB for a business reliability report on the contractor you’re planning to use.
+- Check with BBB for a BBB Business Review on the contractor you’re planning to use at bbb.org.

 - Do not settle on an agreement over the telephone.
 The contractor should provide you with a written agreement.
 A representative should come out to examine your property and make notes about the service requested and potential obstacles.
 Before you sign the agreement, ask who will be responsible for damages, such as cracked driveways or broken gates.
 Ask if the contractor is insured or bonded.
 Also, find out how you can terminate the agreement if necessary.

 Your expectations should be realistic.
 Keep in mind that a snow storm makes traveling difficult for you and the contractor.
 During major snowfalls, workers are required to use more caution when plowing and traveling, therefore it may take longer for the contractor to reach you and do the contracted work.